blaisedias/jivelite/README.customisation.md

 # Overview
 This document is a basic guide on customising Jivelite layout

-There are 3 methods of customisation
+There are 3 stages of customisation
 * Layout UI menu
 * Reading key value pairs from the file `/home/<username>/.jivelite/userpath-vis/Joggler.json`
-* Reading pairs from the file `/.jivelite/userpath-vis/JogglerNowPlaying.json`
+* Reading key value pairs from the file `/.jivelite/userpath-vis/JogglerNowPlaying.json`

 Note: the value of a key may itself be a set of key value pairs.

 The layout of the JSON files reflect the internal data structures of jivelite-vis.

 The contents of the JSON files are loaded into internal data structures of jivelite-vis.
 This makes fine control possible but is currently implemented without any safeguards.
-When loaded the contents are not marshalled.
+The contents are not marshalled when loaded.

-Care must be exercised when using the JSON files.
+Consequently, care must be exercised when using the JSON files.

 # Workflow
-The recommended procedure is to use the Layout UI menu first and other *Now Playing* menu settings like *Hide Now Playing X of Y*
+The recommended procedure is to proceeed in stages,
+* Use the Layout UI menu first and other *Now Playing* menu settings like *Hide Now Playing X of Y*

-If this proves insufficient then use Joggler.json file
+* If this proves insufficient then use Joggler.json file

-And finally JogglerNowPlaying.json
+* And finally JogglerNowPlaying.json

+All three stages are *NOT* necessary!

 In the absence of published schemas for the JSON files, jivelite-vis generates JSON files that reflect the current settings
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerSkin.json`
 * `/home/<username>/.jivelite/userpath-vis/cache/PiGridSkin.json`
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json`
+* `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlayingTemplate.json`

-These files serve as templates of the key value pairs required to configure the layout.
+These files serve as templates of the key value pairs required to configure the layout, with the exception of `JogglerNowPlaying.json`.

+Given the complex structure of `JogglerNowPlaying.json`, a template file with no concrete key pair values `JogglerNowPlayingTemplate.json` is generated.

 The generated JSON files have sections keyed under the display resolution(s).
 These settings will be loaded and applied only when Jivelite-vis is running with the display set to that resolution.